 3. V-Strip Weatherstripping

 V-strip weatherstripping (also known as a tension seal) is a popular weatherstripping option due to its long-lasting effectiveness.
 This type of weatherstrip is shaped like a V to bridge the gap between the door and the door frame.
 When the door is closed, this shape creates a tight seal by pressing against the sides of the gap.
-It effectively blocks out air, moisture, debris, and insects.- Durable and effective
+It effectively blocks out air, moisture, debris, and insects.

 - Long-lasting